Bacon at The Bear

 Part of Our 3-Day Appalachian Experience: Vittles and Fiddles.
 Get your tickets at Brown Paper Tickets for the entire 3-day event or just the Bacon at The Bear portion.

 BACON AT THE BEAR | $150++

-- A one-of-a-kind collaborative gathering with 13 Renowned Appalachian Chefs
+- One-of-a-kind collaborative gathering featuring 13 Renowned Appalachian Chefs

-- Farm-to-Table food stations featuring unique dishes steeped in Appalachian roots
+- Farm-to-Table food stations serving up unique dishes steeped in Appalachian roots

-- Silent Auction benefiting New Hope Children's Advocacy of Blount County
+- Silent Auction to benefit New Hope Children's Advocacy of Blount County

 Click Here to purchase tickets.

 Ashley is a North Carolina native.
 She has traveled to work, eat, and cook from age seventeen and will continue this journey until she is very old.
 Ashley has planted roots in the mountains of Asheville, creating a community in this region since 2002.
 Places that shifted her perspective and laid the path that she walks today have been: Restaurant Five & Ten, Farm and Sparrow Bakery, Eleven Madison Park, MG Road Bar and Lounge, Rhubarb, Buxton Hall Barbecue and teaching at Asheville Buncombe Technical Community College.